What SizeEextension Can I Build Without Planning Permission?

 # Do You Need Building Regs For An Extension?

 Yes, building regulations are necessary for most extensions.
-Even though there are many housing/properties that do not require building regulations’ approval, most certainly do.
+Even though there are many housing/properties that do not require building regulations approval, most certainly do.
 Building regulations make certain that the final work of the property has decent performance and is safe to use.
-Without building regulations for extensions, problems such as selling the house/property may arise as well as adding on the risk of prosecution and enforcement from authorities.
+Without building regulations for an extension, problems such as selling the house/property may arise as well as adding on the risk of prosecution and enforcement from authorities.

 Building regulations generally make sure whether places such as the roof is well insulated, ventilated, structurally sound, and weather-resistant; whether walls are thermally efficient, weather-resistant, and have structural stability; doors, windows, and roof lights watertight, airtight, and insulated, etc.